attackevals/ael/Enterprise/scattered_spider/Resources/AITM/static/README.md

 # Static Web Resources

-This directory contains static web assets for the AITM phishing framework.
+This directory contains static web assets for the AITM framework.

 ## Contents